Game port: Hardware

 The game port's DA-15 connector includes inputs for a total of four analog channels and four buttons.
 These were almost always implemented as two joysticks with two buttons each, but it is also possible to support four paddle controllers each with one button, or a single gamepad with two analog sticks and four buttons using the same inputs.
 The port includes redundant pins, including a total of four +5 V supplies, and separate grounds for most of the buttons.
 In most similar game ports, like those on the Atari, a single +5 V and ground is used for all the channels.

 The game port was originally mounted on a dedicated ISA card.
-Since the early 1990s, when the game port moved from dedicated expansion cards to PC I/O or sound cards, these connectors have usually doubled as connectors for MIDI instruments; two of the redundant +5 V and GND pins of the original standard were rededicated to MIDI input and output to make this possible.
+Since the early 1990s, when the game port moved from dedicated expansion cards to PC I/O or sound cards, these connectors have usually doubled as connectors for MIDI instruments; one of the +5 V and one of the GND pins of the original standard were rededicated to MIDI input and output to make this possible.
 To use a game port with MIDI instruments, a break-out cable with the necessary opto-isolation hardware and compatible connectors is required - typically these consisted of a male and a female DA-15 and two male 5-pin DIN connectors.
 For many sound cards, the game port midi capabilities were based around the Roland MPU-401 MIDI interface (in UART mode only), however some older sound cards (notably the original Sound Blaster and Sound Blaster Pro) used a proprietary interface that was not compatible with the MPU-401.

 The analog channels are read by sending voltage into the line, through a potentiometer in the controller, in this case 100,000 ohm, and then into a capacitor.
 The value is read by timing how long it took for the voltage in the capacitor to cross a certain threshold.
 The rate varied depending on the resistance, and thus physical position, of the potentiometer.
 In the Atari port, which had similar analog channels, there is a convenient timer available in the form of the video clock circuitry.
 In the PC there is no similar clock because video functionality is normally provided on an expansion card.
 Instead, a software routine needs to first trigger capacitor discharge by issuing an IO write to the Gameport, and then measure the time it takes to charge them again by constantly polling Gameport.
 Using original IBM formula, Time = 24.2 μs + 0.011 (r) μs and assuming 100Kohm potentiometers this process can take up to 1.1ms per readout, or over 60ms if we decide to read joystick position 60 times a second.
 This significant overhead was the reason why using original Gameport on the PC could consume up to 10% of CPU time independent of CPU speed.